 - Court Evaluations: One Senior Court Evaluator, nine (9) full-time and one (1) part-time Court Evaluators, who conduct evaluations, assessments, investigations, reviews, and co-parenting skills enhancement sessions, as well as provide oversight to the supervised visitation program.

-- Two Front Office Legal Assistants
+- Three Front Office Legal Assistants

 - Contractual Services Providers through Family Division Services

 - Mediators in the Juvenile Dependency Mediation Program

 - Mediators in the Child Custody/Access Mediation Program